Community Engagement

 The concert featured poetry recitations by Dr. Herbert Woodward Martin, Dayton’s prize-winning poet, performer, and Dunbar poetry expert.
 It also featured world premieres of new choral works inspired by Dunbar’s poetry.
 These works were composed by famed composer Adolphus Hailstork and composed by Gabriel Ferraiuolo and Anna DiMaggio, the two winners of the Bach Society’s 2021 Young Composers Competition.

-Renewed showed that art crosses generations and racial divides to unite us all with the power of words and music.
+The concert showed that art crosses generations and racial divides to unite us all with the power of words and music.

 2019-2020 – Haydn and More